annasedlar/MarkdownTest/README.md

 # Nitty Gritty Components of Kubernetes

-# Give Me Some Context - The Big Dogs in the Container Game
+# Gimme Some Context - The Big Dogs in the Container Game:
 ### Or at least those that were represented at KubeCon
 * Google
 * Google Cloud Platform